 It’s always a risk allowing employees to take sensitive data out of the workplace on devices that can be easily lost, stolen, or hacked.
 If you’re also outsourcing technical support like help desk management or after-hours support, protecting customers’ data just got tougher.

-But you can do things to mitigate the risks, like outsourcing help desk management to providers with stringent security measures like 31West.
+But you can do things to mitigate the risks, like outsourcing IT help desk management to providers with stringent security measures like 31West.

 But every case is different.